-Q: How do I make a tutoring appointment and where are they held?
+Q: How do I make an appointment and where are they held?

-A: You can make appointments online or by e-mailing us at firstname.lastname@example.org - scheduling online is recommended.
-Right now, all appointments are being held online.
+A: You can make appointments online through Spartan Connect, by calling us at 408-924-2587, or by e-mailing us at firstname.lastname@example.org.
+Scheduling online is recommended.
+The majority of our appointments are being held online, though some in-person slots may be available for certain peer educators.

 Q: Do you offer drop-in tutoring (without an appointment)?